-Frequency of calibration: once a night, at the beginning of the night in Broad Band (BB) filters with the S27 camera and/or BB/S13.
-Then, when moving to a PHO program, a standard star with the setup of the science OB (filter, camera, detector setup) must be observed.
-The standard star must also be observed immediately after the science, to check for stability: the ZP difference between the two STD observations should be less than 0.04 in order for the science OB to be classified as A or B.
+These measurements will be used to verify the instrument configuration and to check the atmospheric conditions.
+If a program requires PHO or CLR conditions, a standard star with the setup of the science OB (filter, camera, detector readout mode) must be observed.
+For PHO programs, a standard star must also be observed immediately after the science, to check for stability: the ZP difference between the two STD observations should be less than 0.04 in order for the science OB to be classified as A or B.

-No standard star will be taken in THN or THK conditions
+Again, no standard star will be taken in THN or THK conditions.
+Only low airmass measurements are taken.